zzz0906/LeetCode/2020_September/Readme.md

 It's clear that we can get the all bulls.
 Then the rest number I need to determin the wrong position.

 but we cannot use a number twice therefore I use two flag to record the number and position number we have used.

+## Maximum Product Subarray

+I have done 152 before! done. we need to record a minus and positive number which means the min and max

+but! the max can be tranfer from min!